getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

             tools:overrideLibrary="io.sentry.android, io.sentry.android.ndk"/>
 ```

-With these changes, the NDK is going to be used only on the devices with the API level ≥ 21 and the rest of the devices with API level ≥14, but ≤21 will use just the SDK.
+With these changes, the NDK integration is going to be used only on the devices with the API level ≥ 21 and the rest of the devices with API level ≥14, but ≤21 will use just the SDK.

 ### Breadcrumbs